16EAGLE/getSpatialData/README.md

 #### Landsat

-* `getLandsat_names()` – obtains available Landsat dataset names from USGS Earth Explorer, which can be optionally used with getLandsat_query() to narrow the search.
+* `getLandsat_names()` – obtains available Landsat product names from USGS Earth Explorer, which can be optionally used with getLandsat_query() to narrow the search.
 * `getLandsat_query()` – querys USGS Earth Explorer for Landsat data and returns a data frame containing the found records (rows) and their attributes (columns).
 * `getLandsat_preview()` – uses the output of `getLandsat_query()` to preview (quick-look) a user-selected, individual dataset.
 By default, the preview is displayed corner-georeferenced in a map viewer in relation to the session AOI.
 * `getLandsat_data()` – uses the output of getLandsat_query() to order and download Landsat data.